StanfordWIMM/stanfordwimm.github.io/events.md

 ---

 # Upcoming
+## Spring 2024
+- Week 2 onwards:
+  - **Mentor-Mentee Meals**
+  - Go to a meal with your mentor/mentee in this beautiful weather!
+- We will have program-wide dinner and many more fun events!

+# Past Events
 Unless a date is specified below, the schedule is a estimated time range, and we will update here once the date has been settled.

 A program wide event that has happened already is in italic.
 Events that's happening now or soon are in bold.